crownstone/website/17-indoor-localization.md

 Disadvantages:

-* The user has to carry a smartphpone with an app.
+* The user has to carry a smartphone with an app.
 * Only knowledge about the proximity of a user is known to the app.

 ## Fingerprinting